Methenamine Mandelate use while Breastfeeding

 Four newborn infants were allowed to breastfeed in one study after a maternal dose of 1 gram of methenamine hippurate.
 No adverse effects were reported.

-Six infants were allowed to nurse during maternal ingestion of the large dose of 12 grams daily of mandelic acid.
+Six infants were allowed to nurse during maternal ingestion of the large daily dosage of 12 grams of mandelic acid.
 There was no clinical or laboratory evidence of harm to the infants.

 Relevant published information was not found as of the revision date.